m-soro/Data-Science-with-Python/projects/project2.md

 I can control which sub-set of rows in the DataFrame are retuned by `df[start:stop]` but, I needed a way for `start to DEcrement by 5` and the `stop to INcrement by 5`, since the project calls to print every 5 lines.

 And, continue up to the end of the DataFrame, so I used `len(df)` and added `+10` for good measure, since not all selected DataFrames can be printed or divided by chunks of 5.
-When the loop reaches `len(df)+10` it will just return an `Empty DataFrame` and the loop stops!
+When the loop reaches `len(df)+10` it will just return an `Empty DataFrame` and the loop stops.

 I did not want a truncated version so I set all of the columns and rows to be visible.

->Is there a pandas method for doing this easily??!
+>Is there a pandas method for doing this easily?

 ## Reference materials: